New York City Homelessness: The Basic Facts

 WHERE ARE CHILDREN AT RISK?

-In the South Bronx and East Harlem are two New York City, a vast number of neighborhoods suffering from concentrated poverty.
+The South Bronx and East Harlem in New York City, among many neighborhoods, suffer from concentrated poverty.
 Overwhelmed with high crime rates, poor health outcomes, and poor housing conditions, these areas pose high risks for child welfare.

 Hundreds of studies have examined the detrimental effects of poverty on the well-being of children.
 Growing up in poverty may disturb a child’s brain development and undermine his/her social and emotional growth.